snovvcrash/usbrip/README.md

 # ---------- IDs ----------

-$ python3 usbrip.py ids search [--vid <VID>] [--pid <PID>] [--offline] [-q] [--debug] Get extra details about a specific USB device by its <VID> and/or <PID> from ID database.
+$ python3 usbrip.py ids search [--vid <VID>] [--pid <PID>] [--offline] [-q] [--debug] Get extra details about a specific USB device by its <VID> and/or <PID> from the USB ID database.

 $ python3 usbrip.py ids download [-q] [--debug]
 Update (download) the USB ID database.